Baltimore Key Bridge collapse: What we know so far

 The Francis Scott Key Bridge is a large steel structure that extends over the Patapsco River, south-east of the Baltimore metropolitan area, also known as the Baltimore Beltway.

 The four-lane bridge extends across about 2.6km.
 Locally, it is referred to as the Key Bridge and is part of the Interstate 695 motorway.
-It is about an hour's drive to the north of Washington.
+It is about an hour's drive to the north of the nation's capital, Washington.

 Built in 1977, it was named after the author of The Star-Spangled Banner, the American national anthem, and cost an estimated $110 million.